-We can provide support and advice for parents and professionals working with children and young people with vision impairment (VI) during the coronavirus lockdown.
+We can provide support and advice for parents and professionals working with children and young people with vision impairment (VI) during the coronavirus pandemic as lockdown eases.

-As schools and colleges across the UK begin to welcome all pupils back on site in coming weeks, we continue to ask for the specific needs of pupils with vision impairment to be carefully considered, especially while restrictions and coronavirus-related systems, protocols and working arrangements continue.
+As schools and colleges across the UK have welcomed pupils back, we continue to ask for the specific needs of pupils with VI to be carefully considered, especially while restrictions and coronavirus-related systems, protocols and working arrangements continue.

 Advice and recommendations from NDCS, VIEW, RNIB and BATOD have been considered and included in the guidance that specialists should be providing advice regarding access arrangements and reasonable adjustments in place for any evidence used for gradings.

 The Information for heads of centre on the submission of teacher assessed grades: Summer 2021 guidance document published by Ofqual specifically calls for the involvement of specialist VI teachers in decisions about assessment and grading.